About Ovarian Cancer

 What Causes Ovarian Cancer?

 Ovarian cancer is caused by the abnormal growth of cells on or in one or both ovaries.
+Recent research shows the most common form of ovarian cancer is now believed to originate in the fallopian tubes.
 Like all malignant tumors, ovarian malignant tumors can divide and reproduce more rapidly than normal cells.
 In later stages of the cancer, these tumors can spread throughout the pelvis and abdomen.

 Talk with an ovarian cancer survivor